 You’ll either travel in sleeping berth compartments or seating compartments.
 You can purchase tickets online up to two months in advance.
 We’d definitely recommend doing that, because early-bought fares are usually around just €39 euro for a sleeping berth and €19 euro for a seat.
 The train arrives at Krakow’s central station at a very early time of 4.31 am.

-If you’d really rather avoid travelling by night and the single direct train from Berlin to Krakow doesn’t suit your schedule, you can travel to Warsaw on a comfy EuroCity (EC) train that takes about 5h40.
-There’s a later change to one of the many direct high-speed Pendolino trains down to Krakow in the Polish capital.
+If you’d really rather avoid travelling by night and the single direct train that goes from Berlin to Krakow doesn’t suit your schedule, you can travel to Warsaw on a comfy EuroCity (EC) train that takes about 5h40.
+Then there’s a later change to one of the many direct high-speed Pendolino trains down to Krakow in the Polish capital.

-There’s not too much in the way of views, apart from the crossing through rural east Germany and then the farmlands of south Poland, which is nice.
-However, what this journey does let you do is get off and explore Warsaw for a few hours or days, depending on how much time you have.
+There’s not too much in the way of views along the way, apart from the crossing through rural east Germany and then the farmlands of south Poland, which is nice.
+However, what this journey does let you do is get off and explore Warsaw for a few hours or even days if you like.
+(It’s a cool city, but Krakow is better, of course!).

 The earliest EC train from Berlin to Warsaw is at just after 5am, which gets you in at 11am.
 There’s one more morning option at 9.39am and then three departures in the afternoon, with the latest leaving Berlin at after 5pm.
 The connections to the Pendolino trains should be easy, as there’s one virtually every hour and it’s Poland’s fastest type of locomotive, taking just a few hours to get you into the big K.